LuxoftAKutsan/sdl_evolution/proposals/nnnn-remote_atf_testing.md

  - receive (channel) -> data
  - close (channel) -> status

 For communication with SDL OEM adapter will need to implement this API's.
-In case if OEM requires additional functionality , relay server API may be extended.
+In case OEM requires additional functionality, relay server API may be extended.

 ATF should use this API for sending/receiving data as HMI side.